NataliaAdamieckaRussian bar, physical preparation, hand to hand, flexibility, body schema

 Sylvain is Master of Learning Facilitator for the National Coaching Certification Program in trampoline and for gymnastic fundamentals.
 At the École nationale de cirque since 1998, he has taught several disciplines, including banquine, Russian bar, hand-to-hand duo on unicycle, ladder, trampoline and Korean board.
 In 2010, Sylvain was a contributing writer for the Canadian Freestyle Ski Federation’s Air 1 and Air 2 manuals for learning the trampoline.
 He also participated in the writing of training programs for instructors and trainers.
 In addition, he teaches both onsite classes for instructors and trainers at the ENC and virtual classes as part of the School’s online course for instructors.

 For more than three decades, Howard has been active in the dance community in Canada and abroad.
 He has created numerous choreographic works for his company HARD, Howard Richard Danse, and has received commissions from Canadian companies such as Ballets Jazz de Montréal, Toronto’s Jorgen Ballet and the Calgary City Ballet.
 He has received numerous awards including the Clifford E. Lee Choreography Award, the Merit of Distinction at the Suzanne Dellal International Dance Competition in Israel, and a Commemorative Medal for the 125th Anniversary of Confederation.
 He created several annual show productions for the École nationale de cirque.
-Howard has served as an artistic consultant at the School since 1996 and was named its director of creation a decade later.
+Howard has served as an artistic consultant at the School since 1996 and was named its director of creation a decade later from 2006 to 2018.
 As director and choreographer, he has created numerous shows integrating the circus for companies: Skating Rink for Les 7 doigts de main; Les sublimes, Base 11/19, Aimer si fort for France’s Hendrick Van Der Zee company; and Les veillées for a Brazilian company.
 In 2016, he created Beaux moments, a dance show that was performed at Place des arts in Montreal.
+He is now working with the National Circus School as an artitic advisor.

 A 1997 graduate of the École nationale de cirque as a circus artist, Nadia also earned an Attestation of Collegial Studies in the Trainer of Circus Arts program.
 As a performer, Nadia's career took her on the road with major companies, including Les Gens d'R, Cavalia and Cirque du Soleil, and she has worked with internationally renowned directors such as Aly Rose, Debra Brown and Robert Lepage.
 An acrobatic trainer at the School since 2012, Nadia also teaches aerial hoop, straps, and rope.
 She also works as an acrobatic coach and director at the Cirque Éloize and 45 Degrees production companies.